crescolincs/logistics/content/_index.md

    - heading: Lincolnshire’s Logistics Market Growth Opportunities
      image: logistics-1.jpg
      lead: >-
-          Lincolnshire is at the forefront of high-growth, future-focused industry sectors including agrifood, low carbon energy and industry, and advanced engineering and manufacturing, presenting a range of partnering opportunities for logistics businesses..
+          Lincolnshire is at the forefront of high-growth, future-focused industry sectors including agrifood, low carbon energy and industry, and advanced engineering and manufacturing, presenting a range of partnering opportunities for logistics businesses.
      body: >-
            - Lincolnshire is a key location within the UK Food Valley - the country’s heartland for food production, food and seafood manufacturing, horticulture, and food logistics.